-Toronto has an extensive network of public schools that operates alongside a robust assortment of private schools.
+Toronto has an extensive network of public schools, alongside an equally robust assortment of private schools.

 Public schools in Toronto

-In Toronto, children can register at their neighbourhood school, or they can apply to a school that’s not within their residential area.
-Note that preference will be given to those in the associated geographic catchment areas.
+In Toronto, although children can register at schools both within and outside their neighbourhoods, preference is usually given to those in the associated geographic catchment areas.

-Parents can check how well students from particular schools have performed by consulting rankings published by the Fraser Institute.
-Some parents may want to first pinpoint a desired school for their child, and then base their house hunt on this fact.
+Parents can research schools’ academic and overall performance by consulting the publicly-available Fraser Institute rankings.
+Some parents may choose to first pinpoint the desired school for their child, and then coordinate their house hunt around this.

 Private and international schools in Toronto

-That said, as is the assumption in most global destinations, these schools are thought to boast better infrastructure, state-of-the-art facilities and a larger selection of extra-curricular activities.
+That said, these schools boast better infrastructure, state-of-the-art facilities and a wider selection of extra-curricular activities.

-Some private schools in Toronto are faith-based and a religious emphasis is integrated into the curriculum.
+Some private schools in Toronto are faith-based and integrate religious values into the curriculum.
 These tend to be cheaper than other private schools.